-SIP normalization and transparency is an optional feature that handles SIP interoperability issues between Cisco Unified Communications Manager and endpoints, service providers, PBXs, or gateways that implement SIP differently.
-To configure SIP normalization and transparency, apply a customized lua script to a SIP trunk or SIP line.
-Cisco Unified Communications Manager applies the script to the SIP messaging that passes through the SIP trunks or SIP lines.
+SIP normalization and transparency is an optional feature that handles SIP interoperability issues between Unified Communications Manager and endpoints, service providers, PBXs, or gateways that implement SIP differently.
+To configure SIP normalization and transparency, apply a customized LUA script to a SIP trunk or SIP line.
+Unified Communications Manager applies the script to the SIP messaging that passes through the SIP trunks or SIP lines.

-Upon installation Cisco Unified Communications Manager contains default normalization and transparency scripts that you can assign to the SIP trunks and SIP profiles in your system.
+Upon installation, Unified Communications Manager contains default normalization and transparency scripts that you can assign to the SIP trunks and SIP profiles in your system.
 You can also create and import your own customized scripts.

 You can apply a normalization script to any SIP trunk connection, regardless of which protocol is being used by the endpoint that connects to that SIP trunk.